devart-dbforge/.github/README.md

 ### Get in touch with the team

-**Feature ideas.** Tell us what features you'd like to see in future dbForge versions at https://devart.uservoice.com/

 **Community help.** Join the discussion forum to ask questions and find valuable tips about dbForge: https://support.devart.com/portal/en/community/database-tools

 **Contact us.** Use the contact form to report bugs or ask anything about licensing, purchases, downloads, and more: https://www.devart.com/company/contactform.html